 In 4th year students must take all obligatory courses.
-They must also select one optional 5-credit subject from the electives available in semester 1 and one optional 5-credit subject from the electives available in semester 2, or select one 10-credit subject across both semesters.
+They must also select 2 optional 5-credit subjects from the electives available in semester 1 and 2 optional 5-credit subjects from the electives available in semester 2.
 All such electives may not be available each year.

+Semester 1 Obligatory Courses

+MS414 Business Intelligence & Analytics 5

-Semester 1 Obligatory Courses MS402 Management Decision Systems 5 MS411 Contemporary Issues in Information Systems 5 MS405 Project 5 MS410 Information Systems Project Management 5 MS403 Information Systems Strategy and Planning 5
+MS411 Contemporary Issues in Information Systems 5

+MS403 Information Systems Strategy and Planning 5

+MS405 Project 5